yalicee/fun-callback-heaven-march-23/README.md

 `request` is a function that takes hard coded endpoints, and a callback function.
 It will invoke the callback function asynchronously, with either an error or a result.

-The endpoints, and their desired results, are outline below.
+The endpoints, and their desired results, are outlined below.

 ### Available end-points: